 Future Melbourne Committee Meeting

-Council to consider Amendments C386 (Interim Controls) and Amendment C387 (Permanent Controls) to implement the recommendations of the Hoddle Grid Heritage Review.
+Amendments C386 (Interim Controls) and Amendment C387 (Permanent Controls) to implement the recommendations of the Hoddle Grid Heritage Review were presented to Council.

 4 August 2020